lurique/gridotg/README.md

 .is-12
 ```

 **NOTE**: The *row* needs to be inside container and with one of the additional classes listed above.
 Inside the row needs to be the columns in the same amount as the class described in row.
-Example:
-- If row has class "with-five-columns", inside of it need to be <div class="column"> * 5.

 ---